 I then spent seven wonderful years at Roffey Park Institute, where I really learned my trade; their philosophy, rooted in 60 years of self-managed learning, still underpins my approach today.
 There, I spent most of my time doing what I do best – working with clients and colleagues to design and deliver impactful leadership development programmes.
 In later years I joined the Executive Team and discovered for myself the skills and behaviours needed to successfully lead an organisation, including through a harsh economic downturn.
-Then I moved to become Director at Blue Sky Performance Improvement, helping establish their Leadership Development Practice.
+Then I moved to become Director at Blue Sky Performance Improvement establishing their Leadership Development Practice.

-For the past seven years, I have been an independent consultant – and I really do love it.
+For the past nine years, I have been an independent consultant – and I really do love it.
 My work with my clients is unfailingly varied, plentiful and stimulating, and I am able to choose the projects that most excite and challenge me, for which I feel hugely grateful.

 I have an MSc in Leadership and Learning, an ICF accredited coaching qualification, and am qualified to use tools such as MBTI and FIRO-B. I also trained as a teacher of the Hoffman Process.

 I’m currently researching the role of love in leadership and so you might like this workshop on OD and Love on 4 Nov or this one exploring love in organisations more generally on 15 Nov,

 Please do get in touch – I very much look forward to finding out more about you.